Whether you want to create a more supportive workplace, help people in crisis or develop a suicide prevention strategy, we’re here to help.

-- Staff training: spotting the signs, making an intervention;
+- Staff training: spotting the signs of someone in crisis and making an intervention

-- Research: how, where and when suicide takes place;
+- Research: how, where and when suicide takes place and identifying potential risk

-Banks, credit card issuers, credit service companies, insurance companies, utilities, phone companies, online retailers are all turning to Samaritans for help.
+Banks, credit card issuers, credit service companies, insurance companies, utilities, phone companies and online retailers have all turned to Samaritans for help.

-When a customer is vulnerable for any reason, staff need special training to handle the call.
-The customer may have a mental health or emotional issue, he or she may be recently bereaved.
-Whatever the reason, our partners have been fully trained to deal with the customer appropriately, and they know that they can use a special referral system to ensure that the customer gets the help needed from Samaritans.
-They even know how to cope with the emotionally draining effect that some customers can have.
+When a customer is vulnerable, staff need special training to handle the call.
+The customer may have a mental health condition or they may be grieving.
+Whatever the reason, our partners have been fully trained to deal with vulnerable customers appropriately, and they know they can use a special referral system to ensure that customer gets the help needed from Samaritans.

-Academic research shows that a happy balanced workforce is more productive and more likely to achieve than one which is stressed, anxious or burdened with worries.
-It has also been shown that one in six workers are dealing with a mental health problem.
+It’s well known that a happy, balanced workforce is more productive and more likely to achieve than one which is stressed, anxious or burdened with worries.